Ruby Gloom

-Ruby Gloom is a Canadian animated television series based on the Mighty Fine apparel line of the same name created by illustrator Martin Hsu.
-Produced by Nelvana, the show aired on YTV from October 15, 2006 until June 1, 2008.
+Ruby Gloom is a Canadian animated television series based on the Mighty Fine apparel line of the same name, created by illustrator Martin Hsu.
+It was produced by Nelvana and aired on YTV in Canada.
+The series began with a pilot in 2003, and then became a full series that aired for two seasons from October 15, 2006, to June 1, 2008.
 40 episodes were produced.

+Ruby Gloom's character designs have inspired a line of garments on Etsy since mid-2008.

 Overview

-The show that focuses on the misadventures of a ragdoll-like girl named Ruby Gloom, along with her team of gothic friends - Doom Kitty, Iris, Misery, Skull Boy, Frank and Len, and Poe.
+The series focuses on the daily life of a kindhearted rag doll-like girl named Ruby Gloom, who lives in a large Victorian mansion in the town of Gloomsville.
+Through a seemingly macabre atmosphere, Ruby gets into quirky and comical misadventures with her ensemble of gothic friends: Doom Kitty, Iris, Misery, Skull Boy, Frank, Len, and Poe.

 History

 Franchise

 In 2001, Ruby Gloom began as a drawing on a piece of paper by illustrator Martin Hsu and was then spawned into a franchise by the U.S. company Mighty Fine three years later.
-Ruby Gloom began as a stationery line, and was featured on pencil cases, backpacks, clothing, key chains, and plush toys which were sold through Doeworld, a subsidiary of Mighty Fine.
+Ruby Gloom began as a stationery line, and was featured on pencil cases, backpacks, clothing, keychains, and plush toys which were sold through Doeworld, a subsidiary of Mighty Fine.
+Books were also made for the series, the first being Ruby Gloom's Keys to Happiness in 2004, as well as two calendars for 2004 and 2005.
+The product line had an interactive website where users could chat in a forum, and click around for free things, such as desktop icons and screensavers.

+Towards the end of 2004, the website changed to a forum only dubbed "The Mansion".
+By the end of 2004, the website had been redesigned and featured an interactive mansion to explore and user-submitted artwork.
+Ruby was shown smiling on the roof with her cat Doom Kitty.
+By 2006, the forum was removed, and the website had taken on a format aimed at kids.

 Television series

-In early 2005, Martin Hsu sold the TV rights to Ruby Gloom to the Canadian animation studio Nelvana.
-In May 2005, the series was announced on the 2005 issue of Animation Magazine.
+In 2005, Mighty Fine and co-creator, illustrator Martin Hsu, licensed the TV rights to Ruby Gloom to the Canadian animation studio Nelvana.
+In May 2005, the series was announced in the 2005 issue of Animation Magazine.